History of Paraguay: Stroessner dictatorship, 1954–89

 As one of the few officers who had remained loyal to Moríñigo, Stroessner became a formidable player once he entered the higher echelons of the armed forces.
-On 4 May 1954, Alfredo Stroessner enacted a coup d'état against then-President Federico Chávez.
+On 4 May 1954, Alfredo Stroessner enacted a coup d'état against then-President Federico Chaves.
 Fierce resistance by police left almost fifty dead.

 Brazil's financing of the US$19 billion Itaipú Dam on the Paraná River between Paraguay and Brazil had far-reaching consequences for Paraguay; it had no means of contributing financially to the construction, but its cooperation, including controversial concessions regarding ownership of the construction site and the rates for which Paraguay agreed to sell its share of the electricity, was essential.
 Itaipú gave Paraguay's economy a new source of wealth.
 The construction produced a tremendous economic boom, as thousands of Paraguayans who had never before held a regular job went to work on the enormous dam.
 From 1973 (when construction began) until 1982 (when it ended), gross domestic product grew more than 8% annually, double the rate for the previous decade and higher than growth rates in most other Latin American countries.
 Foreign exchange earnings from electricity sales to Brazil soared, and the newly employed Paraguayan workforce stimulated domestic demand, bringing about a rapid expansion in the agricultural sector.